 Что мы значим в этом мире

-Maxwell is 12 years old, and it seems to him that everything in his life is wrong: his parents are constantly quarreling, his older sister is a bore and a nerd, there are only problems at school, his best friend says hello.
-But the worst thing is that Maxwell himself aggravates the situation: he is rude to his parents, egging on his friend, getting on the teachers’ nerves and playing dirty tricks on his neighbor.
+Maxwell is 12 years old and it seems to him that everything in his life is wrong: his parents are constantly arguing, his older sister is a bore and a nerd, he has problems at school, and his best friend is a jerk.
+But the worst thing is that Maxwell himself makes the situation worse: he is rude to his parents, provokes his friend, gets on the nerves of his teachers, and plays dirty tricks on his neighbor.

-With some kind of desperate gloating, he drives himself deeper and deeper into a heap of problems and cannot stop.
-Maxwell himself knows this, the adults around him are not monsters and also understand this, but the boy does such things that anyone will run out of patience.
+He drives himself deeper and deeper into a pile of problems with some kind of desperate glee and cannot stop.
+Maxwell himself knows this, the adults around him are not monsters and they understand this too, but the boy does such things that anyone would run out of patience.

-Maxwell comes to the conclusion that he always ruins everything, and everyone around him would be better off if he did not exist at all.
+Maxwell comes to the conclusion that he always ruins everything, and everyone around him would be better off if he didn't exist at all.

 Click!
 And his wish comes true.
 He finds himself in a world where he was never born.